 Other rules within the District's rulebook contain references to specific sections in Rule 210.
-Since Rule 210 is proposed to be reorganized, the references in the rules listed below are being updated to provide for a clear and consistent rulebook.
+Since Rule 210 is proposed to be reorganized, the references in the rules listed below need to be updated to provide for a clear and consistent rulebook.
 Removal of outdated information and other minor formatting changes are also incorporated, where applicable.